kestra-io/docs/content/docs/10.migration-guide/subflow-outputs.md

     message: "{{ outputs.subflow.outputs.final }}"
 ```

 You can see that the `outputs` property is used to define the output of the subflow and stored in the variable named `final` (_the name of the keys are arbitrary_).
 This approach is not ideal, as **you need to know the internals of the subflow to access its outputs**.
+Also, it's not clear to the consumer what type of data is being passed.
 This is why this property is deprecated in Kestra 0.15.0.

 ### How to keep the old subflow outputs behavior